Does Being Underwater Stop Your Period?

 In high school, I would occasionally skip school when I had my period to spend the day hanging out in my bathtub.
-I mostly did it because I preferred bubbles and bath bombs to physics class — but I’d also heard a rumor that being submerged in water could stop my menstrual flow in its tracks.
+I mostly did it because I preferred bubbles and bath bombs to physics class — but I’d also heard a rumour that being submerged in water could stop my menstrual flow in its tracks.
 Yes, really stop it.
-Like the Christmas ceasefire during World War I or like Bruno Mars before he filled his cup with liquor in “Uptown Funk.”

 But, as it turns out, I was just buying into one of many myths abound about menstruation.
 “It is a very common misconception that a woman’s period will stop when she gets into the water, and that is not the case,” explains Temeka Zore, MD, OB/GYN, a reproductive endocrinologist at Spring Fertility.
 “While I don’t know the origins of this myth, I imagine it has been perpetuated through the years due to this being a common experience many women notice while they are underwater."